lavishay-technion/ansible_shallow/00_intro/README.md

 # What Is Ansible?

-As James Spurin explained in one of his videos, Ansible is multitude of tools, modules, and software defined Infrastructre, that are collectively ansible tool set.
+Ansible is multitude of tools, modules, and software defined Infrastructure, that are collectively ansible tool set.
 For me and majority of other users, Ansible is an open-source software provisioning, configuration management, and application-deployment tool enabling infrastructure as code.
 You are welcome to use either of those definitions.